brianshumate/vaultron/README.md

 The Terraform provider modules _are also not removed_ to save on resources and time involved in re-downloading them.

-If you want to tear down the containers, but preserve data, logs, and state, you can use `terraform destroy` for that instead:
+If you want to tear down the containers, but preserve data, logs, and state, you can use `terraform destroy` for that instead.

 ```shell
 $ terraform destroy \